realworldocaml/book/en/sexprs.md

   } with sexp;;
 ```

-One could imagine making some of these paramters optional; in
+One could imagine making some of these paramters optional; in particular, by
-particular, by default, we might want the web server to bind to port
+default, we might want the web server to bind to port 80, and to listen as
-80, and to listen as localhost.
-The sexp-syntax allows this to do
+localhost.
+The sexp-syntax allows this as follows.
-this, as follows.

 ```ocaml
 # type http_server_config = {